fnuecke/lama/README.md

 Changelog
 =========

+- Version 1.2
+  - **Breaking Change:** Added a setting `useMinecraftCoordinates` and it defaults to `true`. *Set it back to `false` if you don't want to adjust your scripts*.
+I totally forgot to check what kind of coordinate system Minecraft uses internally (i.e. what you see when you enable the debug screen with F3).
+So now the script uses one that's different.
+If this setting is `true`, it will make all API functions return and accept coordinates of Minecraft's coordinate system.
+  Internally the coordinate system used will always be the custom one, so you can upgrade and switch this setting on and off without breaking any state files.
+  - Added setting `startupPriority` which allows setting the desired initialization priority of the API in multi-startup-script environments.
+  - Added aliases `lama.goto()` for `lama.moveto()` and `lama.waypoint.goto()` for `lama.waypoint.moveto()`.
+Use at your own peril, since `goto` is a keyword in Lua 5.2, so in the case ComputerCraft ever updates its Lua implementation these will become unusable.
+  - Added code to detect [my startup API][startup] as alternative to Forairan's init-scripts.
+  - Tightened up value validation here and there to avoid state corruption/weirdness (mostly: checking whether coordinates are integers).

 - Version 1.1
   - Added `lama.moveto()` function which allows issuing multiblock movement commands.
 The turtle will try to reach the specified coordinate by moving in straight lines; if you want smart navigation/pathfinding you'll have to use some other API on top of this one, or write it yourself, since I feel that's a bit beyond the scope of this API.
   - Added possibility to store waypoints (position plus facing).
 The related functions can be found in the lama.waypoint namespace.